Internet Safety for Online Learning

 Beware of online bullying.

 Bullying happens at online school, too.
 If you are being bullied online by other students or are receiving abusive messages, tell someone in authority.
+For more tips about what to do if you're being bullied, visit Teens Against Bullying.

 Do not post anything that could hurt others or have a negative effect.